PaperPrototype/Intro-to-Scripting-Games-Java/01 - Drawing/english.md

 line(x1, y1, x2, y2);
 ```

+`x1` and `y1` are the position of one end of the line, and `x2` and `y2` are the position for the other end of the line.

-And you can view the longer list [here](https://processing.org/reference/#shape) if you want.
+You can view the longer list of commands here [here](https://processing.org/reference/#shape), but these should be enough for now.

 Now take these shapes and build a snowman with some landscape!
 For reference here is my snowman :)